frederikhogenbosch98/MScThesis/README.md

     │   └───mitbih/
     │   └───g12ec/
     ```
-4. Download the raw ECG files as a zip from physionet.org (recommended) or execute the following commands:.
+5. Download the raw ECG files as a zip from physionet.org (recommended) or download with `wget`:
     - MIT-BIH: `wget -r -N -c -np https://physionet.org/files/mitdb/1.0.0/`.
     - INCART: `wget -r -N -c -np https://physionet.org/files/incartdb/1.0.0/`.
     - PTB-XL: `wget -r -N -c -np https://physionet.org/files/ptb-xl/1.0.3/`.
     - CPSC: `wget -r -N -c -np https://physionet.org/files/cpsc2021/1.0.0/`.
     - G12EC has to be downloaded directly at: https://www.kaggle.com/datasets/bjoernjostein/georgia-12lead-ecg-challenge-database?resource=download.
+6. Place the `.dat`, `.mat` or `.atr` files from each of these datasets in their corresponding folders from step 4.
-5. Create a `data/` directory at the root of the project.
+7. Create a `data/` directory at the root of the project.
-5. Run each of the data generation files under `generation/`.
+8. Run each of the data generation files under `generation/`.
 Ensure the correct directories are set at the top of each of the files.
+   Example command for MIT-BIH: `python3 generation/mitbih.py`

 ### Models
 This thesis contains five different models: